-Requirement 15.1 (a) Value of liquid net assets funded by equity (b) Six months of current operating expenses [Refer to the explanatory note at the end of this document for additional details] Disclosure Capital to cover General Business Risk is held at the holdings company level and not the individual clearing house.
-Update Frequency: Annual Last Updated: 30 June 2015
+15.1 (a) Value of liquid net assets funded by equity

+(b) Six months of current operating expenses

+[Refer to the explanatory note at the end of this document for additional details]

+- (a) Capital to cover General Business Risk is held at the holdings company level and not the individual clearing house. \$75m is assigned for ASX Clear business risk. - (b) \$90.8m

+Disclosures are based on amounts for ASX Limited and its subsidiaries (the group), which includes ASX Clear and ASX Clear (Futures), for the financial year ended 30 June 2017.

+Update Frequency: Annual Last Updated: 30 June 2017

-Requir ement 15.2 Financial disclosures: including, bu ut not limited to, total revenue, total expenditure, profits, total assets, total liabilities.
+- 15.2 Financial disclosures: including, but not limited to,

+- total revenue,

+- · total expenditure,

+- · profits,

+- total assets,

+- total liabilities.

 Explain if collateral posted by clearing participants is held on or off the CCP's balance sheet.

-Disclosure ASX Clear has entered into an arrangement which a related entity for the provision of operational services and assets in exchange for an assignment of clearing fees.
-Accordingly ASX Clear does not have any meaningful revenues or expenses within the entity.
-The total assets and liabilities of ASX Clear are provided below and relate primarily to the entity's own capital and collateral lodged by participants.
-Total Assets \$1,123.4m Total Liabilities \$944.0m Update Frequency: Annual Last Updated: 30 June 2015 opuate rrequency.
-Allitual Last Opuateu.
-30 Julie 2013 Requirement Requirement 15.3 Income breakdowns: • percentage of total income that comes from fees related to provision of clearing services; • percentage of total income that comes from the reinvestment (or rehypothecation) of assets provided by clearing participants.
-Disclosure Clearing fees for derivatives are bundled with trading and settlement fees.
-All these fees are assigned to a related entity as disclosure in 15.2 above Update Frequency: Annual Last Updated: 30 June 2015
+ASX Clear has entered into an arrangement with a related entity for the provision of operational services and assets in exchange for the assignment of clearing fees.
+Accordingly ASX Clear does not have any meaningful revenues or expenses within the entity itself.

+The disclosures below are based on amounts for ASX Limited and its subsidiaries (the group), which includes ASX Clear and ASX Clear (Futures), for the financial year ended 30 June 2017.

+Total Revenue\$932.1mTotal Expenditure\$315.7mNet Profits before Tax\$616.4mNet Profits after Tax\$434.1m

+Total Assets \$13,211.7m Total Liabilities \$9,303.5m

+Collateral posted by participants to cover ASX Clear margin obligations are held off the balance sheet.

+Update Frequency: Annual Last Updated: 30 June 2017

+- 15.3 Income breakdowns: - (a) percentage of total income that comes from fees related to provision of clearing services; - (b) percentage of total income that comes from the reinvestment (or rehypothecation) of assets provided by clearing participants.

+(a) % of total income from fees related to provision of clearing services: 21% (1)

+- (b) % of total income from the reinvestment of cash margins: 11% (2) - (1) Clearing fees for derivatives are bundled with trading and settlement fees.
+A portion of the total fees charged for trading, clearing and settlement has been allocated to clearing activities based on estimates by management. - (2) The % of total income from reinvestment of cash margins disclosures are based on amounts for ASX Limited and its subsidiaries (the group), which includes ASX Clear and ASX Clear (Futures), for the financial year ended 30 June 2017.
+Re-hypothecation of collateral is not permitted.

+Update Frequency: Annual Last Updated: 30 June 2017 ------------------- -------- --------------- --------------